 Prince Rupert Fire Rescue has a long and proud history which is clearly shown in the Fire Museum located beside the station.

-For more information please come and see us or contact us at :
+For more information please contact the Fire Department at :

 Prince Rupert Fire Rescue